tryretool/retool-onpremise/README.md

 > [!WARNING]
 > You must set `COOKIE_INSECURE=true` in `docker.env` to allow logging into Retool without HTTPS configured (not recommended)

+5. By default, the deployment will include a Temporal container for Workflows.
+If you have an Enterprise license and would like to instead use Retool's managed Temporal cluster, comment out the `include` block in `docker-compose.yml` and the `WORKFLOW_TEMPORAL_...` environment variables in `docker.env`.
+Check out [our docs](https://docs.retool.com/self-hosted/concepts/temporal) for more information on Temporal deployment options.

 <br>

 Run